 Is the behaviour dangerous/destructive and highly likely to cause immediate harm to property and/or others?

-Yes The behaviour is Category 3 - Dangerous/destructive behaviour.
-Examples could include: damaging bus equipment; fighting g; throw ring missiles in/out of the bus.
+The behaviour is Category 3 - Dangerous/destructive

+Examples could include: damaging bus equipment; fighting; throwing missiles in/out of the bus.

 Is the behaviour unsafe where there could be harm to property and/or others?

-Yes The behaviour is Category 2 - Unsafe behaviour.
-Examples could include: putting belongings or body parts of bus; excessive movement around the bus. out of th e bus window; pushing and shoving on entry/exit to the
+The behaviour is Category 2 - Unsafe behaviour.

+Examples could include: putting belongings or body parts out of the bus window; pushing and shoving on entry/exit to the bus: excessive movement around the bus.

+Is the behaviour irresponsible but not likely to cause harm?

-Yes The behaviour is Category 4 - Life threatening behaviour.
+Yes The behaviour is Category 1 - Irresponsible behaviour.